At Cloudfy, we’re looking to help more companies globally take advantage of our B2B ecommerce platform.

 As the Cloudfy platform is suited for the needs of companies across all industries, Wayne will be working across a spectrum of business areas to help customers them grow sales and reduce costs.
 He is particularly keen to find medium-sized businesses that have large transaction numbers but are yet to automate their selling processes.

 “Most companies are being conservative and underestimating the benefits of automating transaction processes through platforms such as Cloudfy,” says Wayne.
 “There are companies however who are rethinking how they do ecommerce, and redeveloping earlier generations of business.
 For example, cloud-based SaaS solutions can allow a company’s IT shop to focus more on business processes and less on the technical coding.
-Ecommerce can be a vehicle to modernise and transform how customers shop and streamline business processes to bring about huge positives.”
+Ecommerce can be a vehicle to modernize and transform how customers shop and streamline business processes to bring about huge positives.”

 Wayne sees the rise of ecommerce platforms for B2B businesses as a real positive news story, with those companies that do invest feeling a real sense of value from their investment.

-“B2B is a complex thing, with pricing, delivery, fulfilllment, payment and orders all presenting different challenges,” he says.
+“B2B is a complex thing, with pricing, delivery, fulfillment, payment and orders all presenting different challenges,” he says.
 “This might be off-putting for businesses who currently take orders over the phone for example, and have staff that know this way of working and have done it this way for years.
 When we work with customers, sometimes internal anxieties arise around services and sales teams.
 But ecommerce doesn’t replace existing sales channels, but complements them.
 Ultimately, this type of solution helps augment and complement those roles.
 But time can be freed up to take on higher value activities, so it can be a change management story too.
 By working with a partner who has B2B selling experience, it can be easier to smoothly and seamlessly embrace the promise of ecommerce.”